 The short - short answer Andrea is Yes.
 The short answer I received from the Colorado State Patrol was also yes, adding that Colorado Revised Statute 42-3-202(I)(b) clearly states where the validating tabs are to be placed.
 “The current month validating tab or sticker shall be displayed in the bottom left corner of the rear license plate.
 The current year validating tab or sticker shall be displayed in the bottom right corner of the rear license plate.”

-The State Patrol wanted to remind car owners that when the Department of Revenue Motor Vehicles Division issues validation tabs to an owner, the envelope provided has the instructions right on the front telling owners exactly where and how to mount the tabs.
+The State Patrol wanted to remind car owners that when the Department of Motor Vehicles issues validation tabs to an owner, the envelope provided has the instructions right on the front telling owners exactly where and how to mount the tabs.

 Your question is very similar to another I received from Curt from Buena Vista who writes, “What is driving you crazy?
 Colorado law requires license plates clearly visible.
 Every time I'm in my car is see numerous cars with bicycle racks on the rear of the car completely obstructing the license plate.
 Why isn't the law enforced?”